1+2+3+4+5+… does not equal a negative number — January 18, 2014

 French Revolution reading plan

 I read Hobsbawm‘s “long nineteenth century” series years ago, but I probably wasn’t ready for it.
 And it’s very British, in the sense that it just sort of ambles around for a while; I’m sure it has a plan, and I’m sure that someone who came at it with a different background would get more out of it than I did.
-Other very British works, like [book: The Victorians] (a gift to me, on the occasion of my 30th birthday, by the sadly departed Dan Weinreb), or Gellner’s astonishing [book: Nations and Nationalism], work great, so I don’t know what my problem with Hobsbawm was.
+Other very British works, like The Victorians (a gift to me, on the occasion of my 30th birthday, by the sadly departed Dan Weinreb), or Gellner’s astonishing Nations and Nationalism, work great, so I don’t know what my problem with Hobsbawm was.

 Anyway, so I picked up Carlyle on the French Revolution the other day and made it literally one page before realizing that this was not the book for me.
 Whereupon I turned to Google.